State Assessments

 • CAA – Science

-The California Assessment of Student Performance and Progress is California's Statewide Student Assessment System.
+The California Assessment of Student Performance and Progress (CAASPP) is California’s statewide student assessment system.
 It includes:

 • ELA & Math